FAQ for Admitted and Incoming Students

 When can I schedule waiver exams?

 Entering students may take waiver exams to satisfy the requirements for the following courses: Research Methods, Social Welfare Policy, and Statistics.
-The Office of Student Services will provide information about the waiver exams to be offered in July and August, including dates the exams will be offered and the process for registering for the exams.
+The minimum passing score is 70%.
+Note that information regarding the waiver exams is shared in the weeks prior to Orientation.

 What is your Statistics Waiver policy?